SirCabirus/Atommaster/README.md

 A set atom is deleted by placing the cursor on it and pressing the Enter key again.

+If the CTRL key is pressed before a beam is fired, the atoms can be set manually.
+If all atoms have been set manually, they will be hidden when the CTRL key is pressed again.

 The E key is used to evaluate the game.
 The game field shows
 - which atoms have been detected
 - which atoms have been set incorrectly